WalletConnect/walletconnect-docs/tech-spec.md

 ## Session Management

 Contrary to its predecessor, WalletConnect 2.0 protocol is opinionated about session management on two fronts: lifecycles and duration.

+You can read more about how to manage it in your application under [session management](session-management.md)

 ### Lifecycles